 I still had a blast with Embr more times than not.
 I’m still burning to go back and complete more modes on specific stages or tackle the weekly challenges.
 That is rare for a party game where I’m usually one and done once I reach the end.

 The anticapitalistic humor is amusing, and painful when it’s true.
 There is a lot it spread throughout the game considering the whole concept is a parody on gig workers.
-Some of it’s sneaky and subtle, while the rest proudly steps on your neck.
+Some of it’s sneaky and subtle, while the rest proudly step on your neck.
 Sort of like…Capitalism.

 Embr is a ton of fun even alone, but the experience is intensified with friends.
 First-person firefighting is a clever twist for a party game, and Embr is a perfect mix of comical humor, crazy physics, and realistic fire behavior.
 Each mode and stage require a combination of strategy to tackle the blaze, and the skill to manage it.
 At the same time, Embr is easy to pick up and learn.